 These Is My Words by Nancy E Turner

 I found this book captivating and the main character was so endearing with all her strength, stubbornness, and sassiness.
 The love story was beautiful and genuine.
-It is a sad story in many ways, but ultimately is a testament of a woman’s strength.
+It is a sad story in many ways and pretty heavy, but ultimately is a testament of a woman’s strength.

 Hotel on the Corner of Bitter and Sweet by Jamie Ford